idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 >
 > If the user hasn't granted you an Access Grant, the user hasn't consented to you getting a copy of the data.
 We'll be covering Access Grant in a following section.
 >
-> For now, please use idOS responsably and respect the user's will and data sovereignty.
+> For now, please use idOS responsibly and respect the user's will and data sovereignty.
 In order to protect the user, we're planning on changing how this admin-like access works in the near future, so please don't rely on it.

 Today, as a shortcut, we decrypt the credential's content on `get`:
 ```js